vostok/website/LANDING.md

 A complete microservice toolkit for .NET

-Vostok enables communication between your microservices and collects logs, metrics, and distributes traces out of the box
+Vostok enables communication between microservices and collects logs, metrics, and distributes traces out of the box